Kaafdagi/VIRTUAL-HOME-SOC/README.md

 - System Requirements: Specify the minimum system requirements for running these virtual machines, such as 4 GB of RAM and 50 GB of disk space.

-## Windows 10 Virtual Machine Installation
+## Windows 10 Server Virtual Machine Installation

 1.**Create a new Virtual Machine (VM):**
 - Open VirtualBox and click on “New” to create a virtual machine.